awerenne/multi-robot-mapping/README.md

 The left-part of the animation above shows a live screen recording of the constructed map in the master corresponding to the exploration performed in the right-part.
 A video of the complete demonstration can be found [here](https://drive.google.com/open?id=1ME8fCJpkcRnWXxbQvov_Zuj6nKWd1-8V).
 In addition, the report describing the implementation and results can be found [here](report/personal-project.pdf).

 ## Simulator
-It would be costly in time to debug the mapping algorithm of the master if executed with physical robots.
-To solve this issue, a simulator was implemented emulating random environments and robots.
+It would have been costly in time to debug the mapping algorithm of the master if the exploration was performed by the physical robots.
+Instead, the master was first tested in a simulator, emulating random environments and robots.

 <p align="center">
     <img width="500" src="gifs/gif-simul.gif">